01-edu/public/docs/setup_of_external_repo.md

 ## Prerequisites

--A GitHub account where your exercises repository will be stored [https://github.com/](https://github.com/).
+- A GitHub account where your exercises repository will be stored [https://github.com](https://github.com)

--A Docker Hub account [https://hub.docker.com/](https://hub.docker.com/).
+- A Docker Hub account [https://hub.docker.com](https://hub.docker.com)

 ## Setup of GitHub repository